Real-time Security Event Discovery

 According to Verizon’s 2018 Data Breach Investigation Report, 28% of data breaches involve internal actors.
 Enterprise wide security monitoring capabilities to identify insider precursors and behaviour anomalies is essential.

-Huntsman Security has first-hand experience in meeting the high security, real-time visibility and assurance requirements of critical infrastructure.
+Huntsman Security’s Next Gen SIEM is proven in meeting the high security, real-time visibility and assurance requirements of critical infrastructure.
 Protective security monitoring and proactive security event discovery is what we do.

 Our customers manage complex network structures, deal with extremely high data volumes and monitor a wide variety of data types and sources.
-Our suitability for these highly critical environments is proven and acknowledged: The Forrester Wave™ 2018 for Security Analytics platforms.
-Huntsman Security technology provides:
+Next Gen SIEM’s suitability for these highly critical environments is proven and acknowledged in The Forrester Wave™ 2018 for Security Analytics platforms.
+Huntsman Security’s Next Gen SIEM provides: